 Before we get into actual adjectives for describing people, let’s first think about a few key issues.
-(You can skip ahead if you prefer.)
 First of all, you need to understand whatever question or task you have been given.
 If you are asked to describe a helpful person, for example, then don’t wrack your brain in search of words to describe that person’s appearance.
 It’s probably not appropriate.
 On the other hand, describing a well-dressed person will require talking about their appearance.

 Speaking of that, we also have to consider whether our language is suitable for that particular context.
 Obviously, we should be careful not to offend people, so try to skip very superficial language and don’t call people “beautiful” or “handsome” or “ugly” unless you have a good reason to do so.
 I know that in some cultures it is quite acceptable to use this language, but in most English-speaking places it is a bit offensive.

 Next, we should focus on giving really vivid descriptions if possible.
 That means we should aim to get across as much relevant information as possible.
 Think about these two descriptions: